- 30 Jan 2024

 #Error!, then the record will be included in the response.
 This parameter requires a valid Airtable Formula.
 The most effective way to troubleshoot formula issues is to add the formula to your table in a new formula field.
 That way, you can see what each record in your table returns for that formula and ensure that the results are what you are expecting.
 For more information, please consult this article.

 I can't upload my attachments with the API.
 The API request is successful, but in the record revision history I can see that the attachment was deleted right after it was uploaded - When uploading attachments via the API, you must provide a URL where the file is publicly accessible (e.g. not password-protected, network-protected, or expired).
 Check that the URL you are providing links directly to your file and that there are no access restrictions in place.

 If the troubleshooting steps outlined above have not helped to resolve your issue, then feel free to reach out to our support team.
 Please include the following information when you submit your help request:

-- The full API request (Please omit your secret API key or access token)
+The full API request (Please omit your secret access token)